jython/jython.github.io/jython-3-mvp.md

   * It is desirable to acknowledge the work somehow, and to pull in some content, perhaps converted modules, if this is efficient.
   * We should make clear on `jython/Jython3` that it is not Jython 3.
-    Reports of project death continually appear there: they are of course greatly exaggerated.
+    * Reports of project death continually appear there.
+    * They are of course greatly exaggerated.

 * **Not:** Bend the use of Gradle to a file structure conceived for Ant.
   * The existing Gradle build works this way and it was *hard work*.
   * Git is capable of tracing the ancestry of files that have moved.

 * **Not:** Start from scratch.
-  * The Jython 2 code base contains a huge amount of thought: solutions to problems we haven't even recognised in Jython 3.
+  * The Jython 2 code base contains a huge amount:
+    * solutions to problems we haven't even recognised in Jython 3.
+    * design choices (although mostly free of rationale).
-  * We'd like to trace our heritage back to early contributors.
+  * We'd like to trace our history back to early contributors.
-  * Downside: for an appreciable time, we shall have legacy code in `/src` that is not part of the project.
+  * Downside: for an appreciable time, we shall have legacy code in `/src` that is waiting to be incorporated.